 Only illness and compassionate leave (bereavement) are considered reasons for absence without prior approval.
 In the event of absence due to illness or other circumstances beyond the student's control, the student will notify the clinical facility as soon as possible to allow time for alternate arrangements to cover the caseload.

-Special requests for absence from a clinical placement for personal reasons may be granted, with prior approval as per policy defined below.
-The student will be required to ‘make-up’ time ‘in lieu of’ requests granted for personal absences.
+Special requests for absence from a clinical placement for personal reasons may be granted with prior approval as per policy defined below.
+The student will be required to ‘make-up’ all time ‘in lieu of clinical time granted for personal absences.

 1. Type Of Request For Absence Which May Be Considereda.
 Physiotherapy Competency Examination (PCE) - Written Component.

 - It is felt that attending the course will be a direct, clinically beneficial, learning experience for the student given the relevance to the current placement and the current clinical caseload management.